What is an APR?

 Unfortunately at this time we cannot add on additional funds to a loan, if you wish to borrow more money you will need to settle your existing loan and reapply for a new one.
 If you have further questions please call us on 0345 266 0124.

-How can I contact you about my application / loan?
+How can I contact you about my application or loan?

 You can contact us to discuss any queries you have about your loan on 0345 266 0124.
-We are open Monday to Saturday, 8am – 8pm and Sunday, 9am – 5pm.
-Please note we are closed on bank holidays.
+We're open Monday to Saturday 8am to 8pm, Sunday 9am to 5pm.
+Closed on bank holidays.
 Calls may be recorded for training and monitoring purposes.